pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 GABARITO: A

-Item.
 02. No texto, a palavra que preenche corretamente a lacuna é

 (A) Whatever.